Brighton - Newcastle: How to watch, stream, start time, odds, prediction

 Brighton

-OUT: Adam Webster (ankle), Tariq Lamptey (thigh), Dan Burn (thigh), Solly March (knee), Florin Andone (knee), Aaron Connolly (rib).
+OUT: Adam Webster (ankle), Tariq Lamptey (thigh), Solly March (knee), Florin Andone (knee), Aaron Connolly (rib).

 Newcastle